Tahir-Alakbarli/Website-Uptime-Monitor/README.md

 ## AI Support

 I used AI to find bugs inside python code that I couldn't find solution to, also I used to investigate integration problems.
+It was also helped with choosing Flask image for the python code.

 For the deployment failures, the useful part was connecting evidence from several places: GitLab output, container logs, port mappings, local HTTP requests, and browser errors.